This fact sheet outlines how the Aged Care Quality and Safety Commission supports providers to resolve complaints.

 Once you have completed the provider resolution process, you need to provide a report to us.
 This should include:

 • an outline of the issues in the complaint

-• a summary of the action you took to resolve the complaint (i.e. how you investigated the issues, any dialogue you have had with the complainant, care recipient and staff members), and
+• a summary of the action you took to resolve the complaint (i.e. how you investigated the issues, any dialogue you have had with the complainant, consumer and staff members)

 • any documentation that supports the outcomes reached.

 We will acknowledge receipt of your report and determine whether you have sufficiently addressed the complaint by:

 • speaking with the complainant and where appropriate the consumer to find out if their concerns have been addressed, and

 • where necessary, clarifying the information in your report with you.

 If we are satisfied with how you addressed the complaint, we will finalise the resolution process.